LoKKeR96/microservice-example/README.md

 * **Logging:** Should not provide logic-based, but technical logging (e.g. connection-failures, timeouts).
 A not found database-row is mostly not a technical error, even if your db-driver returns an error in this case.

 * **Errors:** Errors returned by this layer are not concerned for being seen by the end-user.
-Errors could contain sensible informations.
+Errors could contain sensible informations, we should filter this out.

 #### Service